MPs slam financial watchdog over insurance debacle

-LONDON Britain's financial regulator broke its own rules by failing to keep markets orderly when it mishandled the announcement of a review into life insurance policies, MPs said on Friday.
+LONDON Britain's financial regulator broke its own rules by failing to keep markets orderly when it mishandled the announcement of a review into life insurance policies, lawmakers said on Friday.

 In a scathing 89-page report, the lawmakers said the Financial Conduct Authority (FCA) should report back in six months on how it has put its house in order.